cdaein/p5js-electron-canvas-saver-boilerplate/README.md

 ## What it tries to do
 - Save unlimited number of frames from your p5js sketch. (p5 by default can save up to 15 frames. see [here](http://p5js.org/reference/#/p5/saveFrames))
 - Export image sequence and video files in a single app.
   - No need to use screen capture software.
-(No frame rate drops)
+(No frame drops)
   - No need to use video editing software.
 - It uses ffmpeg for video encoding which adds a lot of customizability.
 - Ffmpeg is included as static binary.
 No need to install separately.
 A downside is that each project will have its own binary file which makes the whole project significantly bigger.